XDagger/xdagj/README.md

 ### XDAG Mars Project

-The current Mars Project is divided into four stages, and the development process can be flexibly adjusted
+The XDAG Mars Project is divided into four stages：

 #### Exploration phase: XDAGJ testnet is online (online, in beta)